Feb 22 2010

 That’s how they found out that Sarindi and Saruni had split.

-This fall Sarindi came back to Slimbridge with a new mate so naturalists feared the worst - Saruni was dead.
-But then she arrived with her new mate and there they were, all four birds on the same lake and the former couple not acknowledging each other.
+Last fall Sarindi came back to Slimbridge with a new mate so naturalists feared the worst - Saruni was dead.
+But Saruni arrived with her new mate and there they were, all four birds on the same lake and the former couple not acknowledging each other.

 No one knows why this pair went their separate ways but it’s such a rare occurrence – only the second time in over 40 years – that it rated its own headline in the BBC News.
 Swan divorce.